Board of Trustees

 Segundo and his wife Joan, author of Gaining Ground, A Blueprint for Community-based International Development, co-founded Mano a Mano Medical Resources, a Minnesota-based non-profit organization whose mission is to create partnerships with poor Bolivian communities to improve health and increase economic well-being.
 Segundo has served for the past twenty years as President, and directed the organization on a volunteer basis until 2006.

 Peg Thomas manages the Sundance Family Foundation’s operations, provides strategic program guidance to the board, mentors Sundance college interns, maintains initiatives and provides both grants management and technical support to grantees.
-Peg holds an MPA from Harvard Kennedy School, a MS in Therapeutic Recreation and Administration from the University of Minnesota, an MPP in Business from the Carlson School of Business, and a BS in Music Therapy from University of Minnesota (with coursework from UConn, Napa Jr. College and USD).
+Peg holds an MPA from Harvard Kennedy School, an MS in Therapeutic Recreation and Administration from the University of Minnesota, an MPP in Business from the Carlson School of Business, and a BS in Music Therapy also from University of Minnesota (with coursework from UConn, Napa Jr. College and USD).
 Peg enjoys biking and traveling the world with her family.

 YSE Program Manager

 Paul Martin Kramer came to Sundance Family Foundation through the New Sector Alliance RISE Fellowship.
 Formerly, Paul was a Minnesota History Museum Fellow with the Minnesota Historical Society.
 Paul has experience designing, promoting and evaluating existing and projected programs.
 Paul graduated from the University of Minnesota with degrees in Religion and Cultural Studies & Comparative Literature.
 Paul is currently a graduate student obtaining his MNM degree from Hamline School of Business.
 Paul enjoys travel, analyzing Game of Thrones, media and film.